We won’t sugarcoat it. It’s pretty darn scary heading into a year of an oncoming GST hike, a looming recession, and inevitable inflation.

 Lucky for you, MoneySmart has a ton of helpful career-related articles in case you need more inspiration, tips and tricks.

-Sorry to say, your work isn’t done even if you’ve painstakingly put together an investment portfolio and bought all the right insurance products.
-For optimal results (read: ka-ching!), you’ll need to review your investment and insurance plans regularly to ensure they’re still serving you well so you can make changes if needed.
+Good things do not come to those who wait passively for their insurance and investments to flourish.
+Even if you’ve painstakingly put together an investment portfolio and bought all the right insurance products, your work isn’t done.
+For optimal results (read: ka-ching!), you’ll need to review your investment and insurance plans regularly to ensure they’re still serving you well.

 In general, your investment needs change over time according to your age and risk appetite.
 So while you might have put most of your moolah into growth stocks when you were younger, you might want to shift your cash to blue chips when you’re older and more risk-averse.